walmartlabs/concord-website/docs/plugins/slack.md

 ## Configuration

-This task is provided automatically by the Concord and the target Slack server instance has to be
+This task is provided automatically by Concord and the target Slack server instance has to be
 [configured as part of the server installation](../getting-started/configuration.html#slack).